-- 1. provides professional caring based on knowledge and skills. - 2. pursues shared meaning by communicating effectively with people. - 3. integrates systematic inquiry to: - recognizes the uniqueness of each patient and/or patient situation and responding with appropriate clinical a. judgement. - raises questions about nursing practices to explore alternatives. b. - reflects on own nursing practice. c. - with instructor assistance, monitors own practice, determines learning needs, and independently acts upon 4. identified learning needs. - 5. develops collaborative partnerships with members of the health care team. - 6. with instructor assistance, uses creative leadership skills to manage changing patient situations. - 7. implements technical skills competently and with increasing confidence. - Student practicum evaluation, combines the above outcomes with the Professional standards for registered nurses and nurse practitioners (CRNBC, 2005).
-See course syllabus for specific expectations.
+- 1. provides professional caring based on knowledge and skills. - 2. pursues shared meaning by communicating effectively with people. - 3. integrates systematic inquiry to: - a. recognizes the uniqueness of each patient and/or patient situation and responding with appropriate clinical judgement. - b. raises questions about nursing practices to explore alternatives. - c. reflects on own nursing practice.